shelviaandi/CameraTraps/research/active_learning/demo/demo.md

 <img src="demo3.gif" width=50%><img src="demo3.jpg" width=50%>

 This first step can be handled reasonably well by first applying an object detector to the camera trap data.
-We can use the predicted bounding boxes to crop the camera traps around detected animals.
+We can use the predicted bounding boxes to crop the camera trap images around detected animals.

 <img src="demo4a.jpg" width=32%>
 <img src="demo4b.jpg" width=32%>